MBRzealand/NewYorker/02 Requiements/UseCases/UseCase1/BriefUC1.md

 # Use case 1: Create Order

 **Actors:**
-Dealer
+Consultant

 **Description:**
 The application prompts the user to specify the dimensions for the New Yorker wall.
-A Dealer specifies dimensions for New Yorker wall.
+A Consultant specifies dimensions for New Yorker wall.
-A Dealer confirms dimensions for New Yorker wall.
+A Consultant confirms dimensions for New Yorker wall.
 The application displays a slider for number of glass panels allowed vertically.
 The application displays a slider for number of glass panels allowed horizontally.
-A Dealer specifies the number of glass panels vertically.
+A Consultant specifies the number of glass panels vertically.
-A Dealer specifies the number of glass panels Horizontally.
+A Consultant specifies the number of glass panels Horizontally.
 The application displays the dimensions of the glass panels.
-The application redirects the Dealer to *Customize Order*.
+The application redirects the Consultant to *Customize Order*.